NYCPlanning/ae-data-flow/README.md

 2. Create tables that are identical in structure to the API database tables
 3. Replace the rows in the API database tables

 These steps are first performed on the `staging` sets of databases.
-When that process has succeeded and the API's use of it has passed QA, the same process is steps are performed on the `prod` set of databases
+When that process has succeeded and the API's use of it has passed QA, the same process is performed on the `prod` set of databases.

+This is a more granular description of those steps:

+1. Download CSV files from Digital Ocean file storage
+2. Copy CSV files into source data tables
+3. Test source data tables
+4. Create API tables in the data flow database
+5. Populate the API tables in data flow database
+6. Replace rows in API tables in the API database

 ### Zoning API example